phamcongthuy/challenge/index.markdown

 <p class="activate-tag">#ACTIVATEFORLA</p>

-<h2 class="fancy"><span><strong>We believe in the power of angelenos.</strong></span></h2>
+<h2 class="fancy"><span><strong>Join us to harness our region’s civic activism for a&nbsp;better Los&nbsp;Angeles.</strong></span></h2>

 LA2050 is a community-guided initiative driving and tracking progress toward a shared vision for the future of Los Angeles.
 With the support of 30,000 Angelenos, we’ve outlined an aspirational vision centered on five goals and 60+ metrics tracked over time to evaluate how Los Angeles is faring.
-We've supported 42 great projects to shape a better LA via the My LA2050 Grants Challenge.

-<strong>The My LA2050 Activation Challenge is an open call for ideas that will activate 100,000 Angelenos to make LA the best place to learn, create, play, connect, and live.<br /><br />A total of $1,000,000</strong> will be awarded to five organizations to implement their ideas engaging Angelenos.
+We've supported 42 great projects to shape a better LA via the My LA2050 Grants Challenge.<br /><br /><strong>The My LA2050 Activation Challenge is an open call for ideas that will activate 100,000 Angelenos to make LA the best place to learn, create, play, connect, and live.<br /><br />A total of $1,000,000</strong> will be awarded to five organizations to implement their ideas engaging Angelenos.
 Each organization will receive a total of $200,000 (over two years) and [partnership from LA2050](/about/#la2050-partnership) in support of their efforts.

 <strong>Now, we're asking for your help to turn the LA2050 goals and metrics into action.</strong>